croct-tech/templates/README.md

 ### What's Croct?

 Croct is a Component CMS designed for modern stacks with a developer-first mindset.
-Built by seasoned open-source contributors, we offer a **free-forever plan** — no credit card required — perfect for most teams and projects.
+Built by seasoned open-source contributors, we offer a **💚 free-forever plan** — no credit card required — perfect for most teams and projects.

 ### Try it in Next.js